cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * Select from the Marketplace an Ubuntu Server image.
 Notice that an *image* is what we are building.
     * We start out by selecting an "empty" image that includes nothing more than the Ubuntu operating system.
+    * Once the Virtual Machine running Ubuntu is functional we will customize it.

 <BR><BR>